Plant Medicine Retreat

 Iboga – The Godfather of all Plant Medicines

 While most medicinal plants are known for high efficacy, safety, and tolerance, iboga is known as the Godfather of all plant medicines for many medical and spiritual reasons.
-Also known as Tree of Life, the use of iboga for traditional and medicinal purposes dates back to thousands of years among the indigenous Bwiti people of Gabon, Cameroon, and some parts of Congo.
+Also known as the Tree of Life, the use of iboga for traditional and medicinal purposes dates back to thousands of years among the indigenous Bwiti people of Gabon, Cameroon, and some parts of Congo.
 It is a very powerful plant that ignites personal and spiritual transformation in users.
 It enters the body with the aim of sparking awakening and healing, helping people overcome yearlong dysfunctional issues and bottled-up emotions.
 Iboga’s unique spiritual power brings users ‘face-to-face’ with their past, heal their trauma, and rid their self-limiting beliefs, thereby leading to a new life.
 The indigenous people in those West African countries treat iboga as a sacred plant that helps solve pathological problems, meet religious needs, stabilize their community, and promote spiritual growth.

 Iboga holds a highly revered status in the Bwiti tradition, which has been in practice for thousands of years.
 As a matter of fact, it is difficult to discuss Bwiti without mentioning iboga because the sacred plant represents the major elements of the tradition.
 The Missoko Bwiti tradition started with the Babongo people of Gabon and is now being practiced in other African tribes, including the Fang tribes of Cameroon and Congo.